 For centuries, people have used these mushrooms — also known as Trametes versicolor or Coriolus versicolor — as a health supplement.
 In traditional Chinese medicine, people use turkey tail extract (Yun zhi) as a treatment for respiratory conditions.

 Turkey tail extract appears to cause few, if any, adverse effects.
 However, a person should always consult a doctor before taking it and only purchase a purified version from a reputable source.

 Learn more about the potential health benefits of turkey tail mushrooms in this article.

 A number of studies have shown that turkey tail mushrooms have immune boosting properties.

-For example, its extract may be useful in fighting certain types of cancer, according to one 2014 review.
+For example, its extract may be useful in fighting certain types of cancer, according to

 The researchers looked at studies of five types of mushroom, including turkey tail, as complementary cancer treatments.
 They conclude, “The evidence base for using mushrooms in cancer treatment has greatly increased.”

 However, none of these studies recommend any mushroom extract as a standalone treatment.
 Instead, the researchers have found that these extracts may have benefits for people who use them alongside treatments such as chemotherapy.